dlab-berkeley/Copilot-Fundamentals/README.md

 ## Installation Instructions

 We will use Visual Studio Code, GitHub Copilot, and R to go through the workshop materials.
-We will walk through installing and setting up R and Visual Studio Code during the workshop, but you must have an existing subscription to GitHub Co-pilot.
+We will walk through installing and setting up Visual Studio Code during the workshop, but you must have an existing subscription to GitHub Co-pilot and have R installed.

 ### Before the workshop:

-Follow the instructions [here](copilot_and_vscode_setup.md) to subscribe to GitHub Copilot.
-These instructions also describe setting up R and GitHub Copilot in Visual Studio Code, but you do not need to complete these steps before the workshop.
+Follow the instructions [here](copilot_and_vscode_setup.md) to subscribe to GitHub Copilot and [here](https://github.com/dlab-berkeley/R-Fundamentals#installation-instructions) to install R. These instructions also describe setting up GitHub Copilot in Visual Studio Code, but you do not need to complete these steps before the workshop.

 ### During the workshop (or optionally before):